jacobparis/firecup-legacy/README.md

 Non drinkers should be able to opt out of drinking cards.
 * Learn TDD and refactor app to be test driven

+Code assumes angular-ui-router is in the /libs/ folder with the rest of the browser dependencies, but must be installed from npm instead.
+Install into node_modules and then move to /libs/

 #snippets

 //Regex replace anonymous function with named function